Freedom of speech: Time, place, and manner

+Content viewed as harmful and offensive

-Some views are illegal to express because they can cause harm to others.
-This category often includes speech that is both false and dangerous, such as falsely shouting "Fire!" in a theatre and causing a panic.
+Some views are illegal to express because some perceive them to be harmful to others.
+This category often includes speech that is both false and potentially dangerous, such as falsely shouting "Fire!" in a theatre and causing a panic.
 Justifications for limitations to freedom of speech often reference the "harm principle" or the "offence principle".

 In On Liberty (1859), John Stuart Mill argued that "...there ought to exist the fullest liberty of professing and discussing, as a matter of ethical conviction, any doctrine, however immoral it may be considered".
 Mill argues that the fullest liberty of expression is required to push arguments to their logical limits, rather than the limits of social embarrassment.

 In 1985, Joel Feinberg introduced what is known as the "offence principle".
 Feinberg wrote, "It is always a good reason in support of a proposed criminal prohibition that it would probably be an effective way of preventing serious offence (as opposed to injury or harm) to persons other than the actor, and that it is probably a necessary means to that end".
 Hence Feinberg argues that the harm principle sets the bar too high and that some forms of expression can be legitimately prohibited by law because they are very offensive.
-Nevertheless, as offending someone is less serious than harming someone, the penalties imposed should be higher for causing harm.
+Nevertheless, as offending someone is less serious than harming someone, the penalties should be higher for causing harm.
 In contrast, Mill does not support legal penalties unless they are based on the harm principle.
 Because the degree to which people may take offence varies, or may be the result of unjustified prejudice, Feinberg suggests that several factors need to be taken into account when applying the offence principle, including: the extent, duration and social value of the speech, the ease with which it can be avoided, the motives of the speaker, the number of people offended, the intensity of the offence, and the general interest of the community at large.

-Jasper Doomen argued that harm should be defined from the point of view of the individual citizen, not limiting harm to physical harm since nonphysical harm may also be involved; Feinberg's distinction between harm and offence is criticized as largely trivial.
+Jasper Doomen argued that harm should be defined from the point of view of the individual citizen, not limiting harm to physical harm since nonphysical harm may also be involved; Feinberg's distinction between harm and offence is criticized as essentially trivial.